openshift/training/beta-1-setup.md

     If you look at the log for the node, you might see some messages about looking at endpoint maps and not finding an endpoint for the service.

+    To find out if the endpoints have been updated you can run:

+    `osc describe service $name_of_service` and check the value of `Endpoints:`

 * When starting `openshift-sdn-node` I see an error like:

         Could not find an allocated subnet for this minion